latex3/latex3.github.io/_includes/_papers/paper_2011-FMi-TUG-LaTeX3-architecture.md

 the principles of TeX and LaTeX but moving them to the next level.

-The talk discusses the the separation of concerns as propagated by the
+The talk discusses the separation of concerns as propagated by the
 architecture: between logical structure, design layer and the coding and implementation support.
 At the same time it is shown that for high-quality results this separation needs to be accompanied by